 NVidia’s RTX GPUs that end in a 70 — like the 1070 or 2070 — generally represent the sweet spot between price and performance.
 And the RTX 2070 is no exception.
 Not only is this graphics card a solid performer that can handle 4K gaming and some ray tracing — which will soon be a huge deal in PC gaming – but it’s affordable, often costing hundreds less than big brother laptops that contain the RTX 2080.

 The good news is that you can get the Nvidia RTX 2070 in a lot of laptops right now, and most of them have gaming baked into their DNA.
 In fact, there are RTX 2070 laptops from all the major PC makers, including Dell, Alienware, Aus, HP, MSI, and others.
-Which one should you choose for your next gaming or graphics laptop (remember, any laptop you can game on is more than equipped for tasks like editing photos from your digital camera)?
+Which one should you choose for your next gaming or graphics laptop?
 We’ve sorted through the competition and rounded up the best 9 options.
-Here’s what you need to know.
+Here are the best RTX 2070 laptops available in 2022.

 Amazon Customer Reviews